briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 section, the court that sentences an offender who is convicted of or pleads guilty to a violation of this section may suspend the offender's driver's or commercial driver's license or permit in accordance with division (G) of Ohio R.C.
-2925.03.
+[2925.03][ORC Section 2925.03].
 If an offender's driver's or commercial driver's license or permit is suspended in accordance with that division, the offender may request termination of, and the court may terminate, the suspension in accordance with that division.

 5. _(e)_ Arrest or conviction for a minor misdemeanor violation of this section does not constitute a criminal record and need not be reported by the person so